nilomr/bow-bg-rm/README.md

 # Bird background removal pipeline

-This project provides a Python pipeline to download bird illustrations from the Macaulay Library, remove their backgrounds using AI, and save them as compressed PNG files with transparent backgrounds.
+This project provides a Python pipeline to download bird illustrations from Birds of the World (https://birdsoftheworld.org/bow/home), remove their backgrounds using a semantic segmentation model, and save them as compressed PNG files with transparent backgrounds.

 ## Setup